 Source Control: Sediment control, sweeping, drain cleaning

-Structural BMPs: Diversion to non-ASBS waterbody, Design Pollution Prevention Infiltration Areas individually, Design Pollution Prevention Infiltration Areas as part of a treatment train
+Structural BMPs: Design Pollution Prevention Infiltration Areas individually, Design Pollution Prevention Infiltration Areas as part of a treatment train

 Demonstration of Compliance Strategy (Permit Section C4 Item 10)

+Permit section C4.10 requires that Caltrans develop a strategy to demonstrate and ensure that discharges are not causing or contributing to alterations of natural ocean water quality.
+This strategy may include modeling, receiving water monitoring, discharge monitoring, or a demonstration of no discharge.
+It does not necessarily require additional water quality monitoring.

+Because the combining of infiltration and treatment methods is possible and may be necessary, the decision of when additional water quality monitoring is needed and what type of additional water quality monitoring is required will be based on factors such as the BMP technology selected and the required reduction in discharge.

 Table 9.
 ASBS 24 Coupled Outfall and Receiving Water Demonstration of Compliance Strategy